renegade-fi/renegade-contracts/README.md

 layer.
 This includes managing the system-global state, verifying bulletproofs, and emitting events that are consumed by the p2p network.

-Our contracts and tooling stack currently targets the Cairo `v1.0.0-alpha.6` compiler.
+Our contracts and tooling stack currently targets the Cairo `v2.0.1` compiler.

 ## Contract Development Setup

 We use the following stack to support Starknet development:
-- [`scarb`](https://github.com/software-mansion/scarb): For managing Cairo dependencies
+- [`scarb`](https://github.com/software-mansion/scarb): For managing Cairo dependencies & builds
-- [`nile-rs`](https://github.com/OpenZeppelin/nile-rs): For interacting with a devnet node
+- [`starknet-rs`](https://github.com/xJonathanLEI/starknet-rs): For interacting with Starknet (devnet, testnet, mainnet)
-- [`starknet-devnet`](https://github.com/0xSpaceShard/starknet-devnet): For running a devnet node (used for integration tests)
+- [`katana`](https://github.com/dojoengine/dojo/tree/main/crates/katana): For running a devnet node (used for integration tests)

-This is overwhelmingly likely to change.
-The Starknet ecosystem, let alone the Cairo 1 ecosystem, is very nascent and the landscape of tooling options is shifting quickly.
-As such, the current utilities around testing (NOT the test cases themselves) are somewhat crude, so we don't depend on them anywhere else (e.g. in the deploy/upgrade scripts), but they get the job done.

 To setup your local machine for Renegade contract development: